tnichols217/notes/CSDS 391/W/W1_tln32.md

 >
 > In the end, there is no universally "correct" color for computer science, and it largely depends on individual perspectives and cultural influences.

 chatGPT displays intelligence in this scenario by being able to produce a result with a logical line of reasoning on a somewhat subjective question.

-chatGPT does not show intelligence in the manner that it does not take a personal opinion on an opinionated question and opted instead for a "best fit" for the situation
+chatGPT does not show intelligence in the manner that it does not take a personal opinion - like a human would - on an opinionated question and opted instead for a "best fit" for the situation.